 [10.2] Summer sprays should be timed to start approximately at the 10% hatch point, 175-200 DD (base 45° F) after the first adult catch of the second brood, with a second application in 10-14 days.
 In high pressure blocks, a final spray should be applied 2 wk before harvest to control late season larvae.
+Avaunt will provide suppression only.
 Suggested action threshold: Avg. of >10 adults/week caught per pheromone trap.